Who Wins in a Downturn?

 Winners are fixated on where they want to be, and the practical steps they’re taking to get there.

-As Warren Buffet suggests in the quote above, having and sticking with a plan could be the single most important thing on this whole list.
+As Warren Buffet suggests, above, a plan could be the single most important thing on this whole list.
 This is so important it’s closely related to the only guaranteed way to get rich.

 When troubling times hit, people with a deliberate and carefully prepared plan usually sail straight through the storm.
 They have already considered and planned for the inevitable storms that life will throw at us all.
-They might not have known a war would start or inflation was going to return so rapidly, but they have read a history book or two so know that natural disasters, wars, famine, recessions, and other issues are normal events that occur over the course of a lifetime.
+They might not know a war would start or some other calamity was going to unfold, but they have read a history book or two so know that natural disasters, wars, famine, recessions, and other issues are normal events that can reasonably be expected to occur over the course of any lifetime.

 This means they’ve probably already taken any number of deliberate steps to ensure they ride out the trouble, and not only that, make the most of a bad situation.